Oloron-Sainte-Marie: Economy

 Oloron is also famous, among hat enthusiasts, as the capital of the basque beret, although the beret business has fallen victim to the widespread collapse of the European textile business as well as changing fashions.
 Today only one beret business survives in Oloron.
 This is the Béatex company which employs approximately 80 people.

 The area also benefits from an active agriculture sector, involving animal rearing and general agriculture as well as maize production.
 It is also part of the AOC defined districts entitled to produce the ewes' cheese, Ossau-Iraty.

 Transport

-The railway from Pau to Canfranc passes through Oloron.
+The Pau–Canfranc railway passes through Oloron.
 Oloron railway station is served by TER Aquitaine, which operate eight trains per day to Pau and six to Bedous.

 Public transport in the town is provided by a company called La Navette, which operate three bus routes.

 Oloron - Herrère Aérodrome is an aerodrome five kilometers southeast of Oloron.
 It is predominantly used for light aviation and leisure.

 Culture and heritage

 Language

 The local vernacular language is the Béarnese dialect, a dialect of Gascon language.
-One of the eight primary schools of Oloron is a Calandreta, a French/Bearnese bilingual school.
+One of the eight primary schools of Oloron is a Calandreta, a French/ Béarnese bilingual school.

 The demonym corresponding to Oloron-Sainte-Marie is Oloronais.